oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-know-object-name-should-not-contain-spaces/rule.md

 ---

 Spaces should be avoided.
 If an object name contains a space, it can cause problems later on for developers because the developer must remember to put the object name inside square brackets when referencing it.

 [Why avoid reserved words and spaces in object names?](https&#58;//www.ssw.com.au/ssw/KB/KB.asp?KBID=Q1620415)

-​We aim to never have to use square brackets in any of our databases.​​​​
+We aim to never have to use square brackets in any of our databases.